 The original iPhone SE was a surprise hit, offering as it did a more compact screen than Apple’s other iPhones without compromising on performance.
 It addressed a gap in the market for a small-screen iPhone that had gone unfulfilled since Apple launched the larger iPhone 6 in 2014.

-That’s not all Apple apparently has planned for its spring 2020.
-Several other products have been slated for the date; if everything rumored makes an appearance, it could be one of the most jam-packed Apple launch seasons in recent memory.
+Despite not having a major event to focus on, Apple still has plenty more to announce in spring 2020.
+Several other products have been slated; if everything rumored makes an appearance, it could be one of the most jam-packed Apple launch seasons in recent memory.

 For one thing, there is much talk of a new Apple TV box coming soon.
 Code in the tvOS 13.4 beta was recently spotted by 9to5Mac that hints at a new Apple TV, with a new device codenamed T1125 nestled among the lines of code.
 Apple’s current Apple TV models sport the product codes J105A and J42D, suggesting that T1125 is something entirely new.
 9to5Mac also noticed references to a new Apple TV Remote and workout app in iOS 14 code.
 The most recent Apple TV was announced in September 2017, over two years ago, meaning a new version could be on the horizon.

 Elsewhere, another expected announcement concerns software, not hardware.
 In another case of new info being uncovered in iOS beta code (this time for iOS 13.4), eagle-eyed analysts have spotted references to something called CarKey.